 Mobility should be a proactive approach, not a reactive one.
 In other words, don’t wait until problems arise before you address them.
 Too often I will see athletes finish a workout that might have hundreds of repetitions of loaded squats or pressing and do absolutely nothing to address the potential issues that are usually right around the corner.
 Having said that, there’s a great deal you can do to prevent injury, speed recovery, and improve performance.
 We can break down mobilization into three primary modalities: soft tissue work, stretching, and joint mobilization.

 Soft Tissue Work

-A variety of techniques are demonstrated on Kelly Starrett’s website, often involving stretch bands, to provide distraction at a given joint.
-The goal of joint mobilization is to help increase extensibility of a joint capsule by breaking up adhesions and/or stretching the capsule itself.
+A variety of techniques can be used for joint mobilization, including stretch bands, to provide distraction at a given joint.
+The goal of joint mobilization is to help increase the extensibility of a joint capsule by breaking up adhesions and/or stretching the capsule itself.
 Be cautious if you are experiencing pain or are prone to joint subluxations or dislocations as joint mobilization is contraindicated.
-Having said that, I would also advise against using any sort of band distraction if you are pregnant as the increased joint laxity can be problematic.
+Having said that, it is advised against using any sort of band distraction if you are pregnant as the increased joint laxity can be problematic.